Harry1230321/foodmine-SL001/README.md

 1. I made a header according to the youtube
-2. use command -ng g c components/partials/header 3.add global css in style.css
+2. use command -ng g c components/partials/header
+3. add global css in style.css